Satisfactory Academic Progress (SAP)

 Failure to meet Quantitative or Qualitative standards during the prior semester will place the student on Financial Aid Warning Status.

-A letter advising the student of the status and explaining what to do to correct this situation will be mailed to the address on file with Woodland Community College Admissions and Records (Registration) Office.
+An email advising the student of the status change and explaining what to do to correct this situation will be sent to the student’s college-assigned email address, on file with Woodland Community College Admissions and Records (Registration) Office.

 Financial Aid Status